Building Resilient Cloud Workloads with AWS Well-Architected Reviews

 Bottom Line

 Most teams don’t know where to start.
-Getting started might be simpler than you think, you don’t need to boil the ocean.
+Getting started might be simpler than you think—you don’t need to boil the ocean.
 Start with an assessment of where you are, then build a pragmatic roadmap.
-Having a resilience strategy in place is not important until it is.
-And for some, the costs of failure may far exceed the investment in such a strategy.
+A resilience strategy can feel optional until the day it is essential.
+For some organizations, the costs of failure far exceed the investment in preparedness.

-Our team has helped many organizations, from startups, to small-to-medium businesses get started.
-It may be as simple as doing a well-architected review, something that may take a few days to complete, but would help you establish that starting point in your organization’s journey.
+Our team has helped many organizations—from startups to small and mid-sized businesses—get started.
+Often, the first step is a Well-Architected Review.
+It takes only a few days and helps you establish that starting point in your organization’s journey.
 We determine eligibility for a complimentary review based on workload readiness and scope, ensuring the engagement creates immediate value.

 Request an AWS Well-Architected Assessment